lsst-sims/smtn-002/index.md

 individual throughput components, resulting in a total throughput curve for each bandpass.

-### Instrumental Zeropoints
+### Photometric Zeropoints

-We can also use the above formula to calculate the 'instrumental zeropoint' in each bandpass.
+We can also use the above formula to calculate the 'instrumental zeropoint with the standard atmosphere' in each bandpass.
 This is the AB magnitude which would produce one count per second (note this value depends on the gain used; here we use gain=1, so the counts in ADU = counts in photo-electrons).